Web Site for

 [Typo in HandOut#13] (announced at 7/11 20:55)

-A student find a typo in (12.2.10) of page 15 in HandOut#13 which was distributed in the class.
+A student find a typo in (12.2.10) of page 15 in HandOut#13 which was

 The correct equation of (12.2.10) is